willmorgan/winston-azure-application-insights/README.md

 **I get an error "Zones already loaded"**

-Quick fix: upgrade to `applicationinsights@1.0.2`

-If you cannot upgrade, read on:

-This may be because your environment has implicitly loaded applicationinsights and called `.setup()`.
+This may be because your environment has already (maybe implicitly) loaded applicationinsights and called `.setup()`.
 This happens if you are running an Azure Function App and have `APPINSIGHTS_INSTRUMENTATIONKEY` set.
 The best solution to this is to load `applicationinsights` and pass in `appInsights.defaultClient` using the `client` option as per example 3.

 **I'm seeing multiple traces with similar/identical messages**